botirk38/zeropool/README.md

 ## Safety and Security

-ZeroPool prioritizes both safety and security:
+ZeroPool prioritizes performance while maintaining safety:

 ### Memory Management

-- Buffers are not zeroed by default for maximum performance
+- **Performance-first**: Buffers are not zeroed by default for maximum speed
-- Users should manually zero buffers if information leakage prevention is required
+- **Optional security**: Users can manually zero buffers when needed: `buffer.fill(0)`
-- Suitable for performance-critical applications where security is handled at higher layers
+- **Suitable for**: High-performance applications where security is handled at higher layers

 ### Safe Rust